Alentejo Coast family activity holiday, Portugal

 Description of Alentejo Coast family activity holiday, Portugal

 Not surprisingly, many of our family activities are water-based with the Atlantic waves, magnificent beaches and dramatic cliffs all waiting to be enjoyed.
 Although this is a small group tour, you can choose as many activities as you wish, according to your interests and budget.
-As well as surfing, swimming and SUP’ing, we have other activities inland including canoeing and cycling.
+As well as surfing, swimming and SUPíing, we have other activities inland including canoeing.

 The port town of Vila Nova De Milfontes is a great spot for families too, with plenty of family-friendly cafes and restaurants in its typically white washed centre, wonderful walks along the coast or the River Mira and its tributaries, as well as a 16th-century castle.

 The holiday price will depend on the number of activities selected.
-Five activities are included in the price of your holiday - canoeing, surfing, stand-up paddling, canoeing and cycling.
+Five activities are included in the price of your holiday - canoeing, two days of surfing and two days of stand-up paddling.
 Select as many or as few activities as you wish from the schedule and the price can be adjusted accordingly.

-Duna Parque apartments: Self-catering apartments with easy access to the beach and the town centre just ten minutes’ walk away.
+Duna Parque apartments: Self-catering apartments with easy access to the beach and the town centre just ten minutesí walk away.
 With two swimming pools and spa facilities.

-The price of this holiday includes transfers, accommodation, 7 breakfasts, 2 lunches (with activities), 2 dinners, 5 activities, equipment, instructors, local guide.
+The price of this holiday includes transfers, accommodation, 7 breakfasts, 1 lunch (with activities), 2 dinners, 5 activities, equipment, instructors, local guide.

 6 Reviews of Alentejo Coast family activity holiday, Portugal